 IFRS 9 Financial Instruments ("IFRS 9") issued on July 24, 2014, is the International Accounting Standards Board's ("IASB's") replacement of IAS 39 Financial Instruments: Recognition and Measurement ("IAS 39").
 The standard includes requirements for recognition and measurement, impairment, derecognition, and general hedge accounting.
 The IASB completed its project to replace IAS 39 in phases, adding to the standard as it completed each phase.
 IFRS 9 was mandatorily effective for periods beginning on or after January 1, 2018, with early adoption permitted (subject to local regulatory requirements).
-The Newfoundland & Labrador RSP has not previously applied any version of IFRS 9 and its predominant activity is to ensure that a contract of automobile insurance is provided by its members with respect to every application for automobile insurance submitted under the Plan.
-It has decided to adopt the deferral approach, which permits an entity to continue to apply IAS 39 rather than IFRS 9 for annual reporting periods, until the new insurance contract standard IFRS 17 becomes mandatorily effective, see Note 4(b) below.
-Management is assessing the impact of IFRS 9 on the Newfoundland & Labrador RSP financial statements.
+Management decided to adopt the deferral approach, which permits an entity to continue to apply IAS 39 rather than IFRS 9 for annual reporting periods, until the new insurance contract standard IFRS 17 becomes mandatorily effective, see Note 4(b) below.